Tahde/IntersectionalFairGAN/README.md

 # IntersectionalFairGAN

 ## Description

-This repository contains the implementation of IntersectionalFairGAN, a tool aimed at addressing fairness in machine learning models with intersectional group considerations.
-The project includes models, scripts, and Jupyter notebooks for processing and visualizing results from the Adult dataset.
+This repository implements **IntersectionalFairGAN**, a tool for addressing fairness in machine learning models by considering the intersectionality of sensitive attributes.
+These codes are based on the paper _"Enhancing Tabular GAN Fairness: The Impact of Intersectional Feature Selection."_

+We build upon two state-of-the-art GAN models for tabular data generation, **TabFairGAN** and **CTGAN**, modifying the loss function to include an intersectional demographic parity constraint.

+- **TabFairGAN**: Based on Wasserstein GAN, generates synthetic data and applies a demographic parity fairness constraint.
+We extend this to handle intersectionality, focusing on two sensitive features (e.g., Gender-Age in the Adult dataset).

+- **CTGAN**: Designed to generate high-quality synthetic tabular data by addressing imbalanced data.
+We modify CTGAN to include a demographic parity constraint for intersectionality in the generator’s loss function.

 ## Folder Structure
 - `IntersectionTabFair/`: Contains the main scripts, models, and data for analyzing intersectional fairness.